Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Annotations: custom tools now supports combinations of options per primitive and hidden options.
     Improved - Annotations: the coordinate system menu is now a proper toggle.
     Improved - Folder selection dialogs were replaced with more usable ones.
-    Improved - Kinovea instances are numbered sequentially and can have their own preferences.
+    Improved - Kinovea instances can have custom names, defaults to sequential numbers, and can have their own preferences.
     Improved - Loading of the user interface after reboot was improved.
     Fixed - Files with negative start time could not be read.
     Fixed - Support of login/password in IP camera module was broken.